rivue/Gamified-Study-Tool/README.md

     MVP CLEANUP LIST:
         - ascendence --> rivue (everywhere on the site and in the file system)
-            - pretty much done, just need to create email for product and modify email_templates
+            - pretty much done, and modify email_templates
         - go through TODOs (again once emails are taken care of)
         - figure out prod building and gcp and possibly nginx / rabbit / zeromq or whatever
         - change CORS(origins="*") to the actual frontend url in app.py